-The same process continued through FY 20, however, in FY 21, the Water department clerk was removed from all duties in the Treasurer's office.
+The same process continued through FY 2020.
+During FY 2021, the Water department clerk was removed from all duties in the Treasurer's office.
 The Water department and the Accountant's Office began quarterly reconciliations, with a goal of monthly reconciliations by the end of FY 21.

-2019-3 Accounts Receivable Reconciliations (Material Weakness)
+3. Accounts Receivable Reconciliations